wdzajicek/rss-to-markdown/README.md

 # RSS to Markdown

 >
-> Transform an RSS feed into Jekyll posts!!
+> Transform a JSON feed into Jekyll posts!!
 >

-Takes an RSS feed (as an XML file) and generates a Jekyll post for each feed entry.

 -----